ChluNetwork/chlu-wallet/shared-libraries/README.md

 ## Notes

 Web app initially has a relative path in `package.json` to this package.
-It means that you must to have this package located near your apps folder.
+It means that you must have this package located near your apps folder.

 Your app `package.json` must contain a link to this folder if your application uses the data of this package.